TobiasVent/CO2flux_reconstruction_tobias_vent/README.md

 Within the script, the fraction used for spatial subsampling as well as the temporal range defining the training and validation sets can be specified directly in the function calls.
+In addition, the file paths for the training and validation datasets must be specified in `config.data_paths.py`.

 To generate test data, open `data_preprocessing_test_set.py` and specify the desired time span and region.
 The script produces one sample file for each